LLNL/HPC-Tutorials/openmp/thread_stack_size_and_thread_binding.md

 author: Blaise Barney, Lawrence Livermore National Laboratory
 tutorial: "OpenMP"
 ---
+## Thread Stack Size:

-The OpenMP standard does not specify how much stack space a thread should have.
+* The OpenMP standard does not specify how much stack space a thread should have.
 Consequently, implementations will differ in the default thread stack size.

-Default thread stack size can be easy to exhaust.
+* Default thread stack size can be easy to exhaust.
 It can also be non-portable between compilers.
 Using past versions of LC compilers as an example:

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}